SlimCognito101/code-sample/README.md

 - Change "src" to "test" in lines 12-14 in CMakeLists.txt and build.

 ## changelog
-- Created window class
-- Created driver to run application
-- Wrote tests for window initialization
-- tested and modified driver code
+- Added shader loading
+- Added shaders
+- Began updating test file, need to add objects